fredvs/xtop/readme.txt

 xtop is a suite of configurable source beautifiers.

-jtop is a beautifier for java sources. jtop is bases on ptop.
+jtop is a beautifier for java sources. jtop is based on ptop.

 ptop is a beautifier for pascal  sources, specially the ones supported by FPC. ptop  belongs  to  the  FPC utils package.